magento/merchdocs/src/live-search/facets-add.md

 1. If you need to edit the facet properties, click **More** (![More selector]({% link live-search/assets/btn-more.png %})) options in the far-right column.
 1. On the menu, click **Edit**.
 Then, adjust the following properties as needed.

-     - Label - Enter the facet label that appears in the storefront.
+     - Label - (Headless only) Enter the facet label that you want to use.
-     - Select type - The default single- or multi-select type is determined by the attribute properties.
-The logical operator (`or` or `and`) that is used with multi-select input types determines the set of products returned.
+     - Select type - The _Select type_ used for all Commerce storefronts is `single select`.
+For headless implementations, `multi-select` type can be assigned with a logical operator (`or` or `and`) to determine the set of products returned.
-     - Sort type - Choose the method that is used to sort facet values.
-Options: Alphabetical, Count
+     - Sort type - Facets are sorted alphabetically for all Commerce storefronts.
+For headless implementations, facets can be sorted either alphabetically or by count.
+Options: Alphabetical, Count (headless only)
      - Max Value - Enter the maximum number of facet values displayed in the storefront.
 Valid entries: 0 - 10

 1. When complete, click **Save**.